byronwall/byronwall.github.io/_posts/2015-06-09-c(sharp)-portfolio-page.md

 With a strong background in Excel / VBA programming, it is fairly natural to also tend to use the Excel Interop libraries when the chance arises.
 I have been used that knowledge to answer questions on Stack Overflow and have also written real code in this realm.
 The most recent example was a helper tool at the plant which processed scraped some HTML and sent the data to Excel.
 It was the basis for a visualization helper in Excel.
 The HTML probably could have been scraped from VBA, but I never thought of it at the time.

 ##countless utilities
-Barely worth mentioning all of the utility code that has been written over the years (but I will):
+Barely worth mentioning all of the utility code that has been written over the years (but I will!):

  - file watching programs to track changes on networked locations
  - `Timer` based programs to do who knows what at this point (I used to love putting these in the system tray to just check things)